 Work requires moderate physical effort and involves conditions which can only be partially controlled in that employees are exposed to contaminated and decomposed cadavers.
-Work is performed under the supervision of a pathologist or higher level forensic technician.
+Work is performed under the supervision of a pathologist or technical superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)